Financial Planning & College Costs

 Textbook Assistance

-To alleviate the cost of textbooks, students eligible for Extended Opportunity Program & Services (EOPS) will receive a textbook voucher.
-Amount will be based on state funding.
+To alleviate the cost of textbooks, students eligible for EOPS (Extended Opportunity Program & Services) will receive textbook services.
+Based on available funding, all textbook costs may be covered.
 For more information, call the EOPS Office at 650.949.7207.

 Financial Aid Answers